-Another exercise I use to strengthen my wrists is to simply hold onto a pull-up bar and hang above the ground for as long as I can.
-This really helps to build up wrist strength endurance too.
-All these you can actually do at home.
+Another exercise I use to strengthen my wrists is to hold onto a pull-up bar and hang above the ground for as long as I can.
+It helps to build up wrist strength endurance too.
+All these you can do at home.

 Forearm Exercises – Why You Must Do These 3 Essential Forearm Exercises

-Below I have listed three forearm exercises that you should consider doing on a regular basis as they will form the foundation of a good overall wrist exercises program.
+Below I have listed three forearm exercises that you should regularly consider to form the foundation of an excellent overall wrist exercises program.

-As always before performing any forearm exercises, start off by correctly warming up by doing some form of wrist stretch to help warm up the surrounding forearm muscles and also loosen the wrist joints.
+Before performing any forearm exercises, start by correctly warming up by doing some form of wrist stretch to help warm up the surrounding forearm muscles and loosen the wrist joints.

-Here are the three key foundation exercises you should be doing.
+Here are the three essential foundation exercises you should be doing.

-Wrist Curls – This exercise will help build the inside forearm muscles, and will add grip strength as well as wrist stability to help prevent injuries in the future, such as golfers elbow.
+Wrist Curls – This exercise will help build the inside forearm muscles and add grip strength and wrist stability to help prevent injuries in the future, such as golfers elbow.

-Reverse Wrist Curls – The same as the above exercise except your palms start off facing toward you.
-This exercise is responsible for developing the exterior forearm muscles and will often result in giving you the defined look at the top of your forearms.
+Reverse Wrist Curls – The same as the above exercise, except your palms start off facing you.
+This exercise is responsible for developing the exterior forearm muscles and will often give you a defined look at the top of your forearms.
 This exercise is also great for building wrist strength and can help prevent sport-related strains such as Tennis elbow.

-The Hand Gripper – Although it may not be thought of as a conventional forearm exerciser, the hand gripper has definitely earned its place as a top wrist exerciser/forearm exercise tool.
-This is because despite appearing to only be working the hand muscles, it’s predominant benefits are received by the forearm muscles, which is why many individuals relate to feeling a burning sensation in their forearms after using the hand gripper.
+The Hand Gripper – Although it may not be thought of as a conventional forearm exerciser, the hand gripper has earned its place as a top wrist exerciser/forearm exercise tool.
+Despite appearing only to be working the hand muscles, the forearm muscles’ predominant benefits are why many individuals relate to feeling a burning sensation in their forearms after using the hand gripper.

 5 Useful Tips for Getting Started in Wrist Exercises

-Whether you’re looking to build forearm and grip strength to help make daily activities easier such as carrying heavy objects or simply increase wrist stability for peace of mind, then wrist exercises are the way to go, but first, there are some important things you need to know before you begin.
+Whether you’re looking to build forearm and grip strength to help make daily activities more straightforward, such as carrying heavy objects or increase wrist stability for peace of mind, then wrist exercises are the way to go.
+Still, first, there are some essential things you need to know before you begin.

 Just follow these five tips for getting started in wrist exercises.

-1. An important factor before you start any new exercise or training program is to make sure that you are fit enough to engage in the given activities.
+1. an essential factor before you start any new exercise or training program is to make sure that you are fit enough to engage in the given activities.
 It is therefore recommended that you consult your doctor or GP in advance.

-I appreciate that wrist exercises engage only a small amount of muscle tissues and joints, yet it is still important to get the all clear as you don’t want to injure yourself or aggravate any pre-existing conditions like preventing the Carpal Tunnel Syndrome.
+I appreciate that wrist exercises engage only a small amount of muscle tissues and joints.
+Yet, it is still essential to get the all-clear as you don’t want to injure yourself or aggravate any pre-existing conditions like preventing Carpal Tunnel Syndrome.

 If you don’t get yourself checked, then you run the risk of making things worse for yourself in the future.
 So it’s better to be safe than sorry.

-2. Another important consideration for wrist exercises is deciding on what type of exercises you should undertake (e.g. reverse forearm curls, stretching, etc) and what equipment will be required (dumbbells, barbells, grip stick).
+2. Another vital consideration for wrist exercises is deciding what type of activities you should undertake (e.g., reverse forearm curls, stretching, etc.) and what equipment will be required (dumbbells, barbells, grip stick).

-4. Instead of complicating your wrist training by doing a large number of different exercises, try starting off with just one exercise at a time and seeing how you feel.
+4. Instead of complicating your wrist training by doing a large number of different exercises, try starting with just one workout at a time and seeing how you feel.

 You can then slowly add extra exercises as you progress.
-Try to keep the rep ranges relatively high (above 15 reps) as this will not only build wrist strength but also increase forearm endurance.
+Try to keep the rep ranges relatively high (above 15 reps) as this will build wrist strength and increase forearm endurance.

 5. Have you considered adding wrist exercises to your table tennis training?
 It’s not as difficult as you might think.
-What you need to do is conduct your training as usual and finish off with your wrist training program.
-This is because training your wrists intensively may temporarily reduce grip strength, and you don’t want to weaken your grip before conducting your other exercises, so it’s best to leave them until the end.
+You need to conduct your training as usual and finish off with your wrist training program.
+It is because training your wrists intensively may temporarily reduce grip strength, and you don’t want to weaken your grip before conducting your other exercises, so it’s best to leave them until the end.

 Forearm Workout – How to Perform the Reverse Wrist Curl

-The Reverse Wrist Curl is an important part of your overall forearm workout.
+The Reverse Wrist Curl is an essential part of your overall forearm workout.
 This forearm exercise is one of the main forearm exercises used to build forearm strength and size.

-For this particular exercise, I prefer to use a barbell (although dumbbells are also a viable option) as it allows me to complete the exercise quicker than working one forearm at a time, yet I do not have to sacrifice technique or intensity in the process.
+I prefer to use a barbell (although dumbbells are also a viable option).
+It allows me to complete the exercise quicker than working one forearm at a time.
+Yet, I do not have to sacrifice technique or intensity in the process.

-This particular forearm workout, works the extensor carpi radialis longus, the extensor carpi ulnaris, and the extensor carpi brevis.
-In plain English, they are the muscles which run from the humerus to the metacarpal bones in your hands.
+This particular forearm workout works the extensor carpi radialis longus, the extensor carpi ulnaris, and the extensor carpi brevis.
+In plain English, they are the muscles that run from the humerus to the metacarpal bones in your hands.

-Performing these forearm/wrist exercises on a regular basis will help increase wrist stability whilst also adding definition to the outside upper portion of your forearms.
+Performing these forearm/wrist exercises regularly will help increase wrist stability while also adding definition to the outside upper portion of your forearms.

-Note – I recommend you start with a lightweight and focus on correct technique and repetitions to start off with.
+Note – I recommend you start with a lightweight and focus on correct technique and repetitions, to begin with.
 You can later move up to a heavier weight if desired.
 Aim for around 12-15 reps.

 Performing the Forearm Workout

-- Hold this position for a count of one and squeeze for maximum contraction and blood flow, then slowly lower the barbell to the starting position.
+- Hold this position for a count of one, squeeze for maximum contraction and blood flow, and slowly lower the barbell to the starting position.